Bluffton Car Accident Lawyer

 Negligence in Bluffton Car Wreck Cases

 The legal theory most commonly used to hold people at fault for car crashes is negligence.
 Negligence has four distinct elements—duty, breach, causation, and damages.
-To pursue a successful car crash case, a Bluffton attorney would be required to prove each of these elements:
+To pursue a successful case, a Bluffton auto accident lawyer would be required to prove each of these elements:

 - Duty – the at-fault driver had a duty to behave with a certain standard of care, like how all drivers have a duty to follow traffic laws and drive reasonably